edx/edx-prefectutils/docs/installation.rst

 Stable release
 --------------

-To install prefect-utils, run this command in your terminal:
+To install edx-prefectutils, run this command in your terminal:

 .. code-block:: console

-    $ pip install prefect_utils
+    $ pip install edx-prefectutils

 This is the preferred method to install prefect-utils, as it will always install the most recent stable release.